LUPIN 10 (Lisinopril 10 mg)

 Pill imprint LUPIN 10 has been identified as Lisinopril 10 mg.

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; heart attack; migraine prevention (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; migraine prevention; diabetic kidney disease; coronary artery disease; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Lisinopril 10 mg is not subject to the Controlled Substances Act.

 See also related documents.